Ewan-Roberts/Jarvis/README.md

 Jarvis is a voice and motion activated home automation platform.
 It provides developers with everything from automating light switching and door opening, to welcoming users home with the news of the day and their favourite songs on Spotify.

-Additionally, Jarvis is built in a modular fashion, allowing additional functionalty to constantly be added as long as data can be transmitted through shared sockets.
+Additionally, Jarvis is built in a modular fashion, allowing additional functionality to constantly be added as long as data can be transmitted through shared sockets.

 ## Getting Started